eezstreet/SWATEliteForce/README.md

 - Reduced the drag of beanbag ammo by 25% so it can hit more distant targets
 - AI will now wait before entering a room after a gas grenade goes off.
 The amount of time depends on what equipment your officers have equipped. (thanks to kevinfoley for this change)
 - Halved the melee range (170 -> 85)
-- The delete loadout button went missing.
-It's back now.
-- Suspects have a high chance to drop their weapon before raising their arms to surrender.
-This makes it harder to accidentally shoot a suspect who is surrendering (thanks to kevinfoley for this change)
-- Reduced the morale of civilians on FunTime Amusements Arcade
 - Fixed SEF bug: Investigating enemies were considered threats.
 - Fixed SEF bug: Fleeing suspects who were attacking were *not* considered threats.
 - Fixed SEF bug: Rare glitch where SWAT AI could shoot hostages intentionally
 - Fixed SEF bug: The AI could "miss" and not break a door with the breaching shotgun.
 They will now fire up to two times, and if they miss both times, the door will break on its own.
 - Fixed SEF bug: Colt Accurized Rifle, HK69, HK33, M16A1, AKM, G36C and Commando Rifle had wrong animations for AI-controlled officers
-- Fixed SEF bug: Beanbag shotguns had wrong compliance animation for AI-controlled officers
 - Fixed SEF bug: M16A1 had 30 round magazine for JSP and JHP ammo and 20 round magazine for others (now it's 20 rounds for all)
 - Fixed SEF bug: Manager on Meat Barn had a ridiculously high amount of morale (3.0)
-- Fixed SEF bug: Officers would report Fields as being down instead of Jackson
-- Fixed SEF bug: AI-controlled officers could not place wedges on broken doors
-- Fixed TSS/SEF bug: Taunts and AI officers restraining Officer Jennings or Hyun-Jun Park's security detail were overly rude/told them to shut up.
-They now treat them the same as civilians.
 - Fixed TSS/SEF bug: Suspects could be "juked" by running in a circle around them and/or spamming crouch, which would foil their AI and prevent them from firing.
 This was more pronounced in SEF since enemies take longer to fire their weapon.
 - (possibly) fixed TSS bug: Suspects weren't alerted when they got hit by a less lethal effect like a taser, so you could stand behind them and spam the taser without them even being aware of your presence.
-- Fixed TSS bug: Grenade launchers had wrong compliance animation for AI-controlled officers

 #### WEAPON CHANGES ####
 All weapons have been adjusted again, to reflect more realistically their weight.
 The general changes for the weapons are: